Here is a list of sunflower fields in Texas for summer/fall 2023 visits.

 West, TX (Near Waco)

-Their first annual Sunflower Festival is from May 7 to June 27, 2022.
+Their 2nd annual Sunflower Festival is from May 13 – June 11, 2023.
 Western Bell is hopeful that the sunflowers will be out in May, but they may extend all the fun to June if they are not (due to the weather).
-Keep up to date on Western Bell Facebook.
+It’s a pick-your-own sunflowers and zinnias farm.
 The city of West is 10 minutes north of Waco.

 • Bloomer’s Garden (formerly Wild Berry Farm)